Cybersecurity Incident: Your Questions

 On Thursday 11 December 2025 the Office of the Ombudsman was the subject of a random cybersecurity attack on some of its IT systems.

 As a precaution, some systems were initially taken offline to contain the threat while the incident was investigated.
-Systems not affected by the attack are now back online, and we are working hard to fully restore normal service.
+Systems not affected by the attack remained online, but access to the electronic case management system, which we rely on to carry out our work, was no longer available.

 Q. Has my data been taken?